SF&G Code of Practice for care farming services

-At SF&G part of our role is to promote care farming as a quality service provision in health, social care and special education, and also to support those delivering these services.
-We are therefore proud to offer the opportunity to apply for the SF&G Code of Practice to our members.
+One of the roles of Social Farms & Gardens is to promote care farming as a quality service provision in health and social care and in specialist education and to support farms and gardens delivering these services.
+We are therefore proud to offer the SF&G Code of Practice to our members.

-This page describes the Code of Practice process and explains how to apply.
+This page describes the Code of Practice process.

 What is the Code of Practice for?

-The Code of Practice is intended to provide commissioners, clients and other authorities with some degree of quality assurance and to raise the profile of the care farming sector in the UK.
-Developed by a team of care farmers and other specialists, the Code has been trialled by a range of care farming practitioners.
+The Code of Practice is intended to provide commissioners, clients and other authorities with a degree of quality assurance and to raise the profile of the care farming sector in the UK.
+Developed by a team of care farmers and other specialists, the Code was trialled by a range of care farming practitioners and is essentially a set of minimum standards, which we encourage all those providing care farming services to adopt (including farm and garden sites delivering other green care services such as Social &Therapeutic Horticulture (STH) and Animal Assisted Therapies (AAT).

 What does the Code of Practice process involve?